Violence breaks out against social media post by Congress MLA's alleged aide

 A mob rampaged through Bengaluru's Pulakeshi Nagar Tuesday night and vandalised a police station and a Congress legislator's residence after an alleged relative of the MLA shared a social media post purportedly on a communal issue, police said.
 A large number of people gathered near MLA Akhanda Srinivasa Murthy's residence and vandalised it and damaged the vehicles parked there.
 The mob then targeted the police station and damaged vehicles believing that the police had kept the accused detained there, they said.

 The police teams that tried to contain the violence also bore the brunt of the mob as their vehicles were damaged, eye-witnesses said.
-Police sources said a person said to be a close relative of Murthy allegedly shared a social media post that enraged a community members.
+Police sources said a person said to be a close relative of Murthy allegedly shared a social media post that enraged members of a community.

 Home Minister Basavaraj Bommai said riots and arson are against law and warned the rioters that he has given police a free hand to contain the violence.
 Later, MLA Murthy appealed to the community members to not resort to violence.